North Cyprus Home Page - cypnet.co.uk

 Untitled Document

-At North Cyprus - cypnet.co.uk aim to bring you different aspects of life and culture of the island.
+At North Cyprus - cypnet.co.uk we aim to bring you different aspects of life and culture of the island.
 In doing so we are always delighted to have this opportunity to serve you and to share with you the various aspects of life in Northern Cyprus.
 Of course, while nothing compares to an actual first hand visit to this corner of earth which is truly a sanctuary of unspoilt beauty, we hope that the facts you find within this site will provide you with a better understanding of the people, history, archaeology, culture, politics, economic development and environmental beauties of our beautiful and unique island.

 So welcome to North Cyprus - Hoshgeldiniz!